Settings file#

 rotary_encoders#

 Rotary encoders used for fine adjustment of settings.
 These can be wired straight to the GPIO pins of the Pi.
+The optional button_pin uses the same action grammar as the buttons section.

 {